metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_agent_v1beta1_manifest.md

 Optional:

 - `key` (String) Enterprise license key.
-This flag is available only in VictoriaMetrics enterprise.Documentation - https://docs.victoriametrics.com/enterprise.htmlfor more information, visit https://victoriametrics.com/products/enterprise/ .To request a trial license, go to https://victoriametrics.com/products/enterprise/trial/
+This flag is available only in VictoriaMetrics enterprise.
+Documentation - https://docs.victoriametrics.com/enterprise.html for more information, visit https://victoriametrics.com/products/enterprise/ .
+To request a trial license, go to https://victoriametrics.com/products/enterprise/trial/
 - `key_ref` (Attributes) KeyRef is reference to secret with license key for enterprise features. (see [below for nested schema](#nestedatt--spec--license--key_ref))

 <a id="nestedatt--spec--license--key_ref"></a>